whokilleddb/ghosted/README.md

 ```

-There are two cases which can arise during writing Process Parameters and the Environment Block:
+There are two cases that can arise during writing Process Parameters and the Environment Block:
-- They are in continuous memory locations, i.e. one after the another
+- They are in continuous memory locations, i.e. one after the other
-- They are in non-continous memory locations
+- They are in non-continuous memory locations

 Before that, check out the `RTL_USER_PROCESS_PARAMETERS` struct:
 ```c